dokester/BayesicFitting/docs/Dimensions.md

 do with the dimensionality of the parameter space and much less with the specific shape of the allowed space.

+## Conclusion.

+We have investigated the LRPS of NS in moderately high dimensional problems.
+It became clear that LRPS poses more challenges with larger parameter sets.
+The challenges have to do with the unique character of high dimensional space, where most of the volume is on the outskirts of the LRPS allowed space.
+Consequently most walkers are also near the edge where there is little room to move around.
+Very soon the walker ends in forbidden space.
+Having little room to move around is detrimental to finding a new iid position for the walker.
+It is locked in place, resulting in overweighting the outskirts in the calculation of the evidence integral.

+When we avoid walkers too close to the edge as starting positions, we escape the correlation of almost stationary walkers.
+We found that one value for the avoidance zone, &alpha;, is suitable for the whole range of dimensions between 0 and 100.
+Considering the fact that this avoidance zone operates the same way in all dimensions, by avoiding an extra fraction of above `lowL` as starting position, it is likely that the same &alpha; will also work at even higher dimensions.

+For the GalileanEngine we found another attribute to set, the perturbation.
+This one is less important as it only is necessary when the allowed space is something regular, like a sphere or a multidimensional ellipsoid, where the walker would run around in circles.
+In other, irregular situations where the walker is mirrored around in various directions, the perturbation value of 0.2, does neither matter nor hurt.

+## Finally.

+Something unrelated to the issues described here, but not completely, as it has to do with LRPS, likelihood restricted prior sampling.
+LRPS is not unproblematic, especially when the prior is a Gaussian.
+It is another example of "The math is all OK, computation is the nightmare".

+On a 64 bits floating point machine, a Gaussian cannot produce samples in regions further away from the center than about 8 &sigma;.
+The calculation there is indistinguishable from zero.

+In a separate [note](./Sampling.md) we give more details, and we conclude that integrating log likelihood + log prior over a rectangular box would be better.
+That way we are using both the likelihood and the prior in the log, avoiding awkward near zeros.

 ## Appendix: Glossary